logzio/logz-docs/_source/user-guide/accounts/siem_shared_repository.md

 ### Delete a Repository

 If your current Repository is set as the repository for other SIEM accounts, you must first reset it to remove the dependencies for the other SIEM accounts.
 Once the Repository status is removed, the account can be deleted.

+## Private feeds in the shared Security Repository

+Define a private feed once in your SIEM Repository and share it with the relevant Security accounts.